erikleitch/riak_graphviz/README.md

 # Synopsis

-riak_graphviz is a python library, built on graphviz.py, intended to simply generating graphviz diagrams for erlang modules.
+riak_graphviz is a python library, built on graphviz.py, intended to simplify generating graphviz diagrams for complex processes.

 You'll need graphviz installed to use this code, which you can get, for example, via: